-The PCI MPoC Security and Test Requirements document was released by the Payment Card Industry Security Standards Council (PCI SSC), on November 16th, 2022 (and updated in February 2023).
-This was alongside the release of the PCI MPoC Program Guide in December 2022 and the latest Technical FAQs in March 2024.
+The PCI MPoC Security and Test Requirements document was released by the Payment Card Industry Security Standards Council (PCI SSC), on November 16th, 2022 (and updated as v1.1 in November 2024).
+This was alongside the release of the latest PCI MPoC Program Guide in January 2025 and the latest Technical FAQs in November 2024.

-- PCI SSC is the entity in charge of the security requirements definition and acting as the Certification Body. - PCI SSC's members are: American Express, Discover, JCB, Mastercard and Visa. - The PCI MPoC Security and Test Requirements document is currently under revision and is being updated by PCI SSC to release PCI MPoC v1.1.
+- PCI SSC is the entity in charge of the security requirements definition and acting as the Certification Body. - PCI SSC's members are: American Express, Discover, JCB, Mastercard and Visa. - The PCI MPoC Security and Test Requirements document is currently under version PCI MPoC v1.1, but security evaluations against PCI MPoC v1.0.1 are still possible, especially for integration evaluations.